FreeCAD/DevelopersHandbook/designguide/naming.md

 **Use ellipsis (…)** at the end of menu items or commands that require user input.
 Do not use three periods "..."  instead of the ellipsis character `…` for consistency.

 Do not put a colon or space at the end of labels that are followed by required user input (e.g. QLabel for input box, button, dropdown, or checkbox) or headers.
-Instead of "X direction: " write `X direction:`
+Instead of "X direction: " write `X direction`

 ### How to Implement Title Case